Coliving spaces, community, and perks designed for remote workers and creatives.

 The major cities in Oahu are relatively walkable.
-If you’re staying at Outsite Oahu – Haleiwa, you’ll be a ten minute walk from town, and a ten minute walk from Kaiaka Beach Park.
-If you’re staying at Outsite Oahu – Sunset Beach you’ll be a five minute walk from the food trucks and and an eight minute walk to surf beach.
+If you’re staying at Outsite North Shore – Sunset Beach you’ll be a five minute walk from the food trucks and and an eight minute walk to surf beach.

 Biking is a great way to get around locally.
 There are bike paths that you can safely ride on, and any route you take is likely to be super scenic!
 Google Maps is a great resource for finding your way around on bikes.
 They will recommend the best routes to travel somewhere by bike, as well as tell you if the terrain is mostly flat or hilly.
-Bikes are available at Outsite Oahu – Haleiwa and Outsite Oahu – Sunset Beach.
+Bikes are available at Outsite North Shore – Sunset Beach.

 Uber or Lyft in Oahu

 Ride shares are available on the island of Oahu, but more so nearby Honolulu than the North Shore.
 You can take an Uber or Lyft to or from the airport if you aren’t renting a car.
-The cost of the trip to or from the airport will be around $60-$90.
+Rides from Outsite North Shore- Sunset Beach to the airport (or vice versa) will be around $60-$90.
+If you're staying at Outsite Honolulu-Wailupe, you can expect about a $30 ride.

 Public Transportation in Oahu